Skip to main content

 echo "Run: {$pm} install your-package";

-Auto-generating application documentation
+Automatic application documentation generation

 use Laravel\Ranger\Ranger;